We all have bad parenting habits we need to break. See if you can relate to these habits that are too easy to fall into—and how to avoid them.

 I’ve said this so many times to myself.
 I know what I “should” be doing as a parent but I keep repeating the same habits I mean to break.

 For you, maybe it’s those zillion times you relent and allow your kids that extra piece of candy.
 Or when you hop on the computer or phone when you should be playing with your kids.
 We all have our guilty moments when we realize we’re doing exactly what we told ourselves not to do.

 Even though I scold my mom for reacting too quickly, one could say the fruit doesn’t fall far from the tree.
 Just today, I reacted when I saw my four-year-old plop down on his baby brother’s legs.
-An act you swear was akin to setting the house on fire based on my reaction.
+An act you swear was like setting the house on fire based on my reaction.

 Had I kept my mouth shut, my son wouldn’t have been in tears and assumed he had just committed the worst crime on earth.

-Making requests instead of statements
+4. Making requests instead of statements

-I find myself asking requests, like “We’re going to the grocery, okay?” or “Want to take a bath now?”
+For instance, I find myself asking requests, like “We’re going to the grocery, okay?” or “Want to take a bath now?”
 Complete with the rising inflection at the end of the sentence!

 Now I know better.
 And apparently so does my body, as I seem to wake 30 minutes on my own before I rouse the kids from their room.
 During those 30 minutes, I wake myself up and make breakfast.
 Usually.